rubit0/inFluent/README.md

 inFluent is a simple fluent API for Unity3D GameObjects.
-This means that you can chain inline as many methods are you want - including lambdas!
+Now you can chain inline via extensions as many methods as you want - including lambdas!

 ----------